 A thick blanket 🛌

 There is nothing more comfortable than a warm and cushy blanket.
 A thick blanket is essential to live in Swansea.
+If you don’t want to bring a thick blanket because of extra luggage, you can get affordable and good winter clothes at Primark, located in City Centre.

 All weather shoes 🥾